 Further Reading

-A graduate of the ‘class of 92’ at the Tokyo National University of Fine Arts and Music.
-Kumiko Inui is perhaps best known for her optical illusions and trademark facades.
-An acclaimed contemporary artist whose work has been featured in exhibitions at the Berkeley Art Museum & Pacific Film Archive.
+Kumiko Inui is a graduate of the ‘class of 92’ at the Tokyo National University of Fine Arts and Music.
+She is best known for her use of optical illusions and trademark facades, and her philosophy of creating ‘little spaces’—communal spaces for collective gathering.

 Known For

-Optical illusions in some of her buildings elicit awe from visitors and residents, with designs that appear to be solid structures from afar yet dematerialize when approached.
+Kumiko Inui made her name making eye-catching silhouettes for luxury brand boutiques, a skill she developed whilst working under the tutelage of Jun Aoki, a famous Japanese architect who specializes in high-end retail designs.
+The optical illusions in some of her buildings elicit awe from visitors and residents, with architectural design in Japan that appear to be solid structures from afar yet dematerialize when approached.

 Design Philosophy